-“Cool, calm and collected: a restful retreat created from a historic building in the Unesco-listed Galle Fort”
+“Cool, calm and collected: a boutique retreat within the fascinating Unesco-listed Galle Fort”

-Most buildings within the Galle Fort have a story to tell, and the Main Hotel building is no exception.
-Dating back to the 18th century, it was first a college and later the home of a traditional printing company (you can see the original press in the grand hallway).
-After a renovation by husband and wife Dorine and Shahzad, it's now a subtle combination of modern design and original features (tiles, floorboards and balustrades) against a backdrop of white-washed walls, brightly coloured Indian rugs and silk cushions, infused throughout with an air of calm.
+Most buildings within the old Dutch quarter of Galle Fort have a story to tell, and The Fort Printers is no exception.
+Dating back to the 18th century, it was first a college and later the home of a traditional printing company.
+After a renovation by husband and wife Dorine and Shahzad, it's now a subtle combination of modern design and original features (tiles, floorboards and balustrades) against a backdrop of whitewashed walls and muted tones, infused throughout with an air of calm.
+The shady courtyard offers a welcome refuge after a hot day's sightseeing: cool off in the outdoor pool or enjoy Mediterranean-inspired alfresco dining.

-- Large comfortable rooms with understated (and unquestionable) style
+- Large comfortable rooms with understated (but unquestionable) style

-- Great views from the upper hallways and some of the rooms
+- Great views of Galle from the upper hallways and some of the rooms

 - Warm, personal service and the feeling that you're staying in an elegant private residence

-- The pool is rather small, but great for cooling off
+- The pool is rather small and set beneath a frangipani tree; it's great for cooling off but leaves do tend to fall in

 - There is little outside space, although plenty of room for dining